ZiadJ/knockoutjs-reactor/README.md

 Once disposed your model will be "unwatched"<br/>

+<b>Synchronous tracking:</b> (since 1.4.0)<br/>
+By default when new objects are added to the tree, they are automatically "watched" asynchronously (e.g: in a setTimeout) in order to keep the system more responsive.

+Sometimes this behaviour is not "expected", so you can use the ```synchWatch: true``` option to force watch to happen "inline".

+<b>Single notification for multiple array changes vs change by change notifications</b> (since 1.4.0)<br/>
+By default when items are moved in an array you receive 2 different notifications, the first will report the "deleted item" and the second one will report the "added item".

+If you prefer to receive an array of items in a single notification you can use the ```splitArrayChanges: false``` option.
+In that case you will receive an array of item instead of a single item even when there is only one item changed.

 <b>Projects using KO-Reactor:</b><br/>
 As of now I'm only aware of this excellent undo manager by Stefano Bagnara: